mrcnski/believeobey.live/about.md

 and endure to the end, you will live:

 {% include verse.html
-text="If you love me, you will keep my commandments." verse="John 14:15"
+text="But to all who received him, **who believed in his name,** he gave power to become children of God" verse="John 1:12"
 %}

 {% include verse.html
-text="Then the dragon was angry with the woman and went off to wage war on the rest of her children, those who keep the commandments of God and hold the testimony of Jesus." verse="Revelation 12:17"
+text="If you love me, you will keep my commandments." verse="John 14:15"
 %}

 {% include verse.html
-text="Here is a call for the endurance of the **saints**, those who keep the commandments of God and hold fast to the faith of Jesus." verse="Revelation 14:12"
+text="Here is a call for the endurance of the **saints, those who keep the commandments of God and hold fast to the faith of Jesus.**" verse="Revelation 14:12"
 %}